Adolfo López Mateos: Presidency (1958–1964)

+López Mateos assumed the presidency on December 1, 1958.
 As president of Mexico, along with his predecessor, Ruiz Cortines (1952–1958), López Mateos continued the outline of policies by President Miguel Alemán (1946–1952), who set Mexico's postwar strategy.
 Alemán favored industrialization and the interests of capital over labor.
-All three were heirs to the legacy of the Mexican Revolution (1910–1920) but were too young to have participated directly.
+All three were heirs to the legacy of the Mexican Revolution (1910–1920), but Alemán Valdés and López Mateos were too young to have participated directly.
 In the sphere of foreign policy, López Mateos charted a course of independence from the U.S. but cooperated on some issues despite his opposition to the hostile U.S. policy toward the 1959 Cuban Revolution.

 Domestic policy

 Labor

 López Mateos sought the continuation of industrial growth in Mexico, often characterized as the Mexican Miracle, but it required the cooperation of organized labor.
 Organized labor was increasingly restive.
 It was a sector of the Institutional Revolutionary Party and controlled through the Confederation of Mexican Workers (CTM), led by Fidel Velázquez.
 Increasingly, however, unions pushed back against government control and sought gains in wages, working conditions, and more independence from so-called charro union leaders, who followed government and party dictates.
 López Mateos had mainly success when he served as his predecessor's Secretary of Labor, but as president, he was faced with major labor unrest.
 The previous strategy of playing off one labor organization against another, such as the CTM, the Revolutionary Confederation of Workers and Peasants (CROC), and the General Union of Workers and Peasants of Mexico (UGOCM), ceased to work.

 In July 1958, the militant railway workers' union, under the leadership of Demetrio Vallejo and Valentín Campa, began a series of strikes for better wages, which culminated in a major strike during Holy Week 1959.
 The Easter holiday was when many Mexicans traveled by train and so the choice of the date was designed for maximum impact on the general public.
 López Mateos depended on the forceful cabinet minister Gustavo Díaz Ordaz to deal with the striking railway workers.
 The government arrested all of the leaders of the union and filled Lecumberri Penitentiary.
-Valentín Campa and Demetrio Vallejo were given lengthy prison sentences for violating Article 145 of the Mexican Constitution for the crime of "social dissolution."
-The article empowered the government to imprison "whomever it decided to consider an enemy of Mexico."
+Valentín Campa and Demetrio Vallejo were given lengthy prison sentences for violating Article 145 of the Mexican Constitution for the crime of "social dissolution".
+The article empowered the government to imprison "whomever it decided to consider an enemy of Mexico".
 Also imprisoned for that crime was the Mexican muralist David Alfaro Siqueiros, who remained in Lecumberri Penitentiary until the end of López Mateos's presidential term.
 López Mateos depended on Díaz Ordaz as the enforcer of political and labor peace to allow president to attend to other matters.
 "Throughout the years of López Mateos, in every situation of conflict, Díaz Ordaz was directly involved."